Furuko0/Furuko0/README.md

 ## ᚱ THE DEVELOPER

-I'm a **Game Developer** focused on designing gameplay systems and building the core mechanics that make games fun.
+I'm a **Game Developer** focused on designing gameplay systems and building the core mechanics that make games feel good to play.

-I mainly work with **Unity** and **C#**, creating different kinds of games while constantly improving my understanding of gameplay, architecture, and game design.
+I mainly work with **Unity** and **C#**, creating and experimenting with different kinds of games.

+My goal isn't to stick to one genre — I want to build different experiences, understand what makes them fun, and improve with every project.

 ```csharp
 while (alive)